 The acid plant is brought up to proper temperature with a preheater.
 The preheater is natural gas fired and equipped with a low NO_x burner.
-Exhaust from the preheater discharges to atmosphere through its own stack.
+Exhaust from the preheater is vented to the atmosphere through its own stack.

 II.A.32 #SME 011b: Acid Plant